Ada-Developers-Academy/html-css-workshop/decks/intro.md

 ---

-## Format

-9:00 - 12:30

-40 minutes of activity, 10 minute break

-Agenda is a guideline, only hard rule is we'll be done by 12:30

----
+@snap[north text-left span-100]
 ## Agenda

+This agenda is a guideline, only hard rule is we'll be done by 12:30
+@snapend

 @snap[west span-50]